-Debt Service is the principal and interest payment on bonds or other debt instruments used to finance capital facilities.
+Debt Service are those portions of the principal amount of all outstanding bonds or other debt instruments required to be redeemed or paid, and interest payments on bonds or other debt instruments used to finance capital facilities.

 Designated Funds are unrestricted funds that can be used for any lawful purpose at the discretion of the Board of Directors.